-Violation: written proceedings denying accused right to oral hearing in person/represented by counsel and being able to introduce evidence, examine witnesses: Violation of right to fair trial occurs when accused is convicted and sentenced through proceedings conducted only in writing and therefore is denied the right to an oral hearing at which he may appear in person or be represented by counsel and have the opportunity to introduce evidence and examine witnesses.
+Violation: written proceedings denving accused right to oral hearing in person/ represented by counsel and being able to evidence, introduce examine witnesses: Violation of right to fair trial occurs when accused is convicted and sentenced through proceedings conducted only in writing and therefore is denied the right to an oral hearing at which he may appear in person or be represented by counsel and have opportunity to introduce evidence and examine witnesses.

-Rodríguez Orejuela v.
-Colombia, UN HRC, 23 Jul 2002, para.
+RODRÍGUEZ OREJUELA V. COLOMBIA, UN HRC, 23 Jul 2002, para.
 7.3.